wh00hw/ZEGA/README.md

-# ZEGA - A command line encrypted-file-sharing protocol using ZecWallet light client.
+# ZEGA - A command line encrypted-file-sharing CLI using ZecWallet light client.

 Yes, you don't need a Zcash full-node